-The school will determine the actual date the student started the payment period and the last date of attendance and will figure the scheduled clock hours within that period of time.
+The school will determine the actual date the student started the payment period and the last date of attendance and will figure out the scheduled clock hours within that period of time.
 The number of clock hours the student was scheduled to complete within that payment period is divided by the total number of clock hours in that payment period to determine the percentage completed.
 Days a student was on a Leave of Absence are not included in this calculation.
-Students who owe an overpayment of Pell grants as a result of withdrawal from the program, initially will retain their eligibility for Title IV funding for forty-five (45) days of the earlier of 1) date the school sends the student notification of the over award 2) the date the school was required to notify the student of overpayment.
-Within thirty (30) days of determining that the student's withdrawal created a repayment of all or part of the Pell Grant, the school must notify the student that she/he must repay the overpayment or make satisfactory arrangements to repay.
-The student will be notified of overpayment of Title IV funds and that the students' eligibility for additional Title IV aid will cease if the student fails to take a positive action by the forty fifth (45th) day following notification from the school.
+Students who owe an overpayment of Pell grants as a result of withdrawal from the program, initially will retain their eligibility for Title IV funding for forty-five (45) days of the earlier of 1) date the school sends the student notification of the over award 2) the date the school was required to notify the student of overpayment of all or part of the Pell Grant, the school must notify the student will be notified of overpayment or make satisfactory arrangements to repay.
+The student will be notified of overpayment of Title IV funds and that the students' eligibility for additional Title IV aid will cease if the school.
 The student will have the options of paying the overpayment in full or arranging a repayment agreement with the Department of Education.
 If the student fails to take action to repay during the forty-five (45) days allotted, the school will report this to NSLDS.